 There are also a number of legal measures you could take to prevent the abuser from staying in your home.
 If you want to do this, you should get legal advice.
 A local advice agency such as a law centre or Citizens Advice Bureau, should be able to help you find a local solicitor who is experienced in this area of the law.
-You could also search the website of the Law Society of Scotland for a local solicitor at www.lawscot.org.uk.
+You could also search for a local solicitor on the Law Society of Scotland website.

-If you are the mother or father of a child who is being abused, and you are suffering from domestic abuse, you may be able to move to a refuge or get emergency accommodation from the local authority.
+If you are the mother or father of a child who is being abused, and you are suffering from domestic abuse, you might be able to move to a refuge or get emergency accommodation from the local authority.
 If you are in this situation you should get help from an advice agency such as a local Women's aid group.
-You can find your nearest Women's Aid group on the Scottish Women's Aid website at www.scottishwomensaid.org.uk.
+You can find your nearest Women's Aid group on the Scottish Women's Aid website.

 Adults who were abused as children

-If you were harmed as a child or young person, the effects of this may continue for many years and you may not realise the effects until many years later.
+If you were harmed as a child or young person, the effects of this might continue for many years and you might not realise the effects until many years later.